Lawsuit for Permanent Hair Loss from Taxotere

 According to a study funded by the drug maker (known as GEICAM 9805) that appeared in The New England Journal of Medicine, nearly 10 percent of patients taking Taxotere suffered alopecia that lasted a decade or more.
 Another study, published in the Annals of Oncologyin 2012, showed that 19 of 20 women who took Taxotere not only suffered permanent hair loss, but also the loss of eyelashes and eyebrows.
 One woman who participated in the study reported that her hair returned after using other methods of chemotherapy, but when she used Taxotere her hair loss was permanent.

-When a woman is -struggling with fighting breast cancer, an incredible amount of stress is added to an already grueling experience when she also has to suffer from permanent hair loss.
+When a woman is already battling breast cancer, she should not also have to suffer from permanent hair loss.
 However, the addition of other side effects can prove overwhelming.
 According to a study published in the Journal of Clinical Oncology in 2012, there have been other side effects linked to Taxotere and other “new generation” chemotherapy drugs.
 These include:

 - Heart problems